Archive for June, 2006

 FTV 010 - Pauline Kael

-Posted in Up Date on June 15th, 2006
+Posted in Update on June 15th, 2006

 “We have been turned into emotional and aesthetic imbeciles when we hear ourselves humming the sickly, goody-goody songs.” ~Pauline Kael (1919 - 2001), reviewing The Sound of Music